From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

-\paragraph{Static evaluation does not reflect long-term RL training.} As shown in Table~\ref{tab:model-static_eval}, off-the-shelf verifiers trained on large-scale datasets significantly outperform general-purpose models.
-Among them, general-verifier achieves the highest performance, with a precision of 0.90 and a recall of 0.86.
-However, Table~\ref{tab:detailed_perf_rl} reveals that the performance gap between the ``general-verifier'' model and ``DS-R1-Distill-Qwen-1.5B'' model is relatively small.
-This suggests that strong static evaluation metrics do not necessarily translate into superior performance during long-term RL training.
-Furthermore, our trained verifier, R1-Distill-Verifier-1.5B, also shows substantial gains over its base model, improving average recall from 0.49 to 0.62 and precision from 0.68 to 0.73 in static evaluation.
+\paragraph{Static evaluation does not necessarily reflect long-term RL training.} As shown in Table~\ref{tab:model-static_eval}, the verifiers trained on labeled classification data significantly outperform general-purpose models.
+Our trained verifier, R1-Distill-Verifier-1.5B, shows substantial gains over its base model, improving average recall from 0.49 to 0.62 and precision from 0.68 to 0.73 in static evaluation.
 Intuitively, we expect these improvements to translate into superior performance during dynamic RL training.
-However, we observe a counterintuitive phenomenon: as shown in the bottom right of Figure~\ref{fig1:overall}, after long-term RL training, the training reward experiences a significant surge at around 450 iterations.
-This anomaly leads us to investigate the occurrence of reward hacking, where the model optimizes for the reward signal in unintended ways that do not align with genuine performance improvements.
+However, we observe a counterintuitive phenomenon: as shown in the bottom right of Figure~\ref{fig1:overall}, after long-term RL training, the training reward surges at around 450 iterations.
+Despite this increase, the best evaluation results (Table~\ref{tab:detailed_perf_rl}) show little improvement over the rule-based verifier (55.6 vs.\ 55.0).
+Moreover, experiments on the Skywork-OR1 dataset reveal an even clearer degradation, with performance dropping from 58.7 to 55.5 when using our trained verifier, as shown in Figure~\ref{fig8:train_reward_skywork} in Appendix~\ref{appx:skywork-rl}.
+These anomalies point to the presence of reward hacking, where the model exploits weaknesses in the reward signal to inflate rewards without genuine performance improvements.